 Why Plant Trees?

 Trees are unbelievably cool organisms when you think about it.
 As we all know, they happily filter air for us, and produce the oxygen that makes Earth inhabitable by other creatures.
-In fact, just one mature tree produces approximately 260 pounds of oxygen per year, which means two trees can supply adequate oxygen to support a family of four for a year.1
+In fact, just one mature tree produces approximately 260 pounds of oxygen per year.
+That means two trees can supply adequate oxygen to support a family of four for a year.1

-Beyond producing the air you need to survive, trees also prevent soil erosion, create habitats for all sorts of animals and insects, and protect waterways, providing clean drinking water for millions of people.
+Trees do a lot beyond producing the air you need to survive.
+Their roots prevent soil erosion, and protect waterways, providing clean drinking water for millions of people.
+Meanwhile, their branches create habitats for all sorts of animals and insects.

-You probably already knew all of that, but did you know that trees talk to each other?
+You probably already knew all of that.
+But, did you know that trees talk to each other?
 When under attack from voracious insects, a tree will release a flood of chemicals into the air that serves to alert other trees nearby of the imminent danger.
-These chemicals prompt neighboring trees to also release their own defensive chemicals, which help protect them against the attacking insects.2
+These chemicals prompt neighboring trees to also release their own defensive chemicals.
+In turn, this helps protect them against the attacking insects.2

 Also, while the average life expectancy of a tree ranges from 100 – 150 years, trees in urban areas typically survive for only about 8 years.
 On the other end of the spectrum, the oldest known tree in the USA is a bristlecone pine tree in northern California, and is over 5,000 years old.3 Just imagine what that tree would tell us, if only we could understand it.